-In small rural districts, early childhood education and business/marketing had the highest percentage of positions unfilled or filled through a shortage mechanism among elementary and secondary subject areas.
+In small rural districts, business/marketing and mathematics had the highest percentage of positions unfilled or filled through a shortage mechanism among elementary and secondary subject areas.

 Among K-12 subject areas, health education and drama theater arts had the highest percentage of positions unfilled or filled through a shortage mechanism in small rural districts.
-Important to note is that there were less than five FTE positions in drama theater arts across all small rural districts, so any position unfilled or filled through a shortage mechanism had a large impact on the overall shortage percentages.
+Important to note is that there were less than five FTE positions in health education and in drama theater arts across all small rural districts, so any position unfilled or filled through a shortage mechanism had a large impact on the overall shortage percentages.